jiahualihuanahuan/geolocation-classification/README.md

 # geolocation-classification

+Geolocation of Unknown Receiver using DL SL signal

-In the repo, I tried different classification algorithms to classify 10 different geolocation by channel characteristics (channel coefficients) which is between the transmitter array (125 antennas), and the 10657 active receivers in the first dataset (labelData).
+I tried different classification algorithms to classify 10 different geolocation by channel characteristics (channel coefficients) which is between the transmitter array (5x5x5=125 antennas), and the 10657 active receivers.